 Come to see which mammals like getting their whiskers wet.
-Our mammals at the Back from the Brink area include harvest mice, water voles, shrews, otters and a beaver.
-Try to spot our beaver if he comes out for a swim, see the otters being fed or try to spot a tiny harvest mouse or a shrew.
+Our mammals at the Back from the Brink area include harvest mice, water voles and otters.
+See the otters being fed or try to spot a tiny harvest mouse or a shrew.

 The award for Slimbridge’s most playful family has to go to our otters.
 It is a tough life for our family of three who spend their days frolicking around in the water, sunbathing and sleeping in their den!

 Mother Flo, and twins Minnie and Ha Ha arrived at our centre in summer 2009 as part of our wetland mammal area Back from the Brink.

 The North American river otters are very active so you are bound to see them during your visit.